raghupathi321/Kira_shell/README.md

 # Kira SHELL

-CBIT Shell is a custom-built command-line interpreter designed to execute shell commands efficiently.
+Kira Shell is a custom-built command-line interpreter designed to execute shell commands efficiently.
 This project provides a basic implementation of a shell, supporting common operations, user-defined commands, and basic scripting.
 The shell is built to be lightweight and adaptable, providing a simple interface for executing commands and scripts on Linux/Unix-based systems.

 ## Features